Projects

 Quantitative Momentum Trading & Value-at-Risk (VaR) Optimization

-Abstract: This project develops a high-performance quantitative framework for systematic asset management, emphasizing rigorous statistical validation and multi-model risk engineering.
+This project develops a high-performance quantitative framework for systematic asset management, emphasizing rigorous statistical validation and multi-model risk engineering.
 While the primary objective is to demonstrate a robust methodology for strategy lifecycle management—from signal generation to portfolio optimization—the framework is applied to a momentum-based investment universe within the Indian NSE (National Stock Exchange).

 Quantitative Finance Boot Camp (Erdős Institute) Notes